FirmwGuy/CEP/docs/TOOLS.md

 - **Can I run the scripts from outside the repo root?**
   Most helpers assume the current working directory is the project root so they can resolve relative paths.
 When in doubt, `cd` into the repository before executing them.
 - **How do I keep fixture logs from growing stale?**
-  Re-run `tools/capture-fixtures.sh` whenever you intentionally change heartbeat ordering, mailroom routing, or rendezvous defaults, then review and commit the updated files under `build/fixtures/` if they form part of your baseline artefacts.
+  Re-run `tools/capture-fixtures.sh` whenever you intentionally change heartbeat ordering, then review and commit the updated files under `build/fixtures/` if they form part of your baseline artefacts.